Talked

 Even though there isn’t enough research on all the chemicals that make up the vapour, and how it affects your health over a long period of time, emerging data states that vaping is detrimental to your health.

-Regardless of the unknowns, you’re exposing yourself to all kinds of chemicals which can cause sore throat, cough, shortness of breath, nausea, and lung damage.
+Regardless of the unknowns, you’re exposing yourself to all kinds of chemicals that can cause sore throat, cough, shortness of breath, nausea, and lung damage.

 Is vaping addictive?